Why we work with local authorities

 Child Rights Partners supports local authorities across the UK to put children’s rights at the heart of what they do.

 We work directly with local government staff and their partners – such as local councillors, commissioning managers, social workers, early years professionals, voluntary sector workforce – to enable them to protect and fulfil children’s rights.
-Find out who our local authority partners are.

 Local authorities play a vital role in children’s lives.
 They’re responsible for delivering or commissioning a range of public services that children and young people rely on.
 These can be universal ones, such as education, health and community planning, or targeted and specialist services for vulnerable children, such as protection from abuse and neglect (child protection), accommodation and care for children looked after by the state or interventions for children excluded from mainstream education.
 Children’s experience of these services has a huge impact on their lives, both now and in the future.
 But all too often, these services are not built around their views and experiences and can feel disjointed and disconnected.
 Children and young people in vulnerable situations are even less likely to have their views heard and taken into account, leaving them in danger of becoming marginalised and falling through the cracks.